 Steve Pieczenik talking about counter-coup of breakaway agents who funneled leaks through Wikileaks

 I will also throw in here that the related problems of the petroleum industry and fracking need to be addressed.
-Though I don’t think fossil fuels are public enemy #1, as I don’t buy into the Climate Change narrative (which Russia discovered is a hoax through some hacking that they have actually proudly admitted to).
-However, I do think it is worth targetting the damage to people and the environment caused by the procurement of fossil fuels, as well as that caused by the side industry of petroleum-based products like plastics.
+This is not to say I think fossil fuels are public enemy #1, as I don’t buy into the Climate Change narrative (which Russia discovered is a hoax through some hacking that they have actually proudly admitted to).
+However, I do think it is worth targeting the damage to people and the environment caused by the procurement of fossil fuels, as well as that caused by the side industry of petroleum-based products like plastics.
 The latter is especially important to me, because industrial chemicals affect me deeply and make my day-to-day life a literal minefield.

 My Take on Alternative, Green, and Clean Energy

-I love the idea of clean energy in theory, but to me it seems coal is the best way to go.
-Coal has been developed to be almost 100% clean-burning.
-They have come a long way in filtering out the impurities from sulfur dioxide and nitric oxide, but there is a pointless obsession with carbon sequestration they’re trying to pull of as well (again CO2 emissions are not an issue IMO).
+I love the idea of clean energy in theory, but to me it seems coal is the best way to go for now.
+First of all, it is incredibly affordable and efficient, which is very helpful to the little guy.
+Addressing the environmental issue, coal has been developed to be almost 100% clean-burning.
+They have come a long way in filtering out the impurities from sulfur dioxide and nitric oxide, but there is a pointless obsession with carbon sequestration they’re trying to pull off as well (again CO2 emissions are not an issue IMO).
 You can read more about that here.

 As far as solar power goes, I do know that it is very difficult to make it work in a way that doesn’t result in negative health effects from EMF, because the inverters generate “dirty electricity” that is harmful.
-Onto something else, though Trump has a problem with them for some reason, windmills seem fine enough to me.
+Moving on, though Trump has a problem with them for some reason, windmills seem fine enough to me.
 And let’s not forget about hydroelectricity and geothermal power as options.

 Trump is for fracking, but with a caveat.
 He has vocally supported fracking in the context of the U.S.’s potential for energy independence in the U.S., yet also leaves room in his position for states and localities to ban fracking: